 Unlike most EU member states, the Czech Republic permits and is conducting field trials involving several different bioengineered events.
-In 2019, the field trials involved three GE crops on an area of 0.1 HA.
-In 2020, only two field trials were carried out on an area of 860 square meters (m^2) (3,050 m^2 including buffer zones).
-They are done for research purposes and include:

-- Plum trees with a modification conferring virus-resistance (resistance to plum pox), notified by the Crop Research Institute, Prague.
+In 2023, only two field trials were carried out on an area of 4,700 square meters (m2) (excluding buffer zones).
+They are done for research purposes and include: - Plum trees with a modification conferring virus-resistance (resistance to plum pox), notified by the Crop Research Institute, Prague;

-- Barley producing peptide LL-37 (research project of the Palacky University in Olomouc), the cultivation is carried out and therefore notified by the company Usovsko; region Olomouc.
-These two field trials continued in 2021 on a similar area of 660 m2, (3,099 m2 including buffer zones).
+- Barley producing peptide LL-37 the cultivation is carried out and therefore notified by the company Usovsko; region Olomouc.
+These two field trials have continued for several years.